HomeResearch LibraryTopics › Prison Labor & Economics

 Forced Labor and Wage Suppression

-Approximately 800,000 incarcerated workers labor inside U.S. state and federal prisons, producing more than $2 billion in goods and over $9 billion in services annually — numbers confirmed by GPS's review of *Prison Labor & Wage Exploitation in Georgia* research.
+Approximately 800,000 incarcerated workers labor inside U.S. state and federal prisons, producing more than $2 billion in goods and over $9 billion in services annually — numbers confirmed by GPS's review of Prison Labor & Wage Exploitation in Georgia research.
 Georgia's incarcerated workforce is embedded in that national system, compelled to maintain prison infrastructure, prepare food, and perform agricultural and industrial work under conditions the 13th Amendment explicitly permits as punishment for crime.
-The constitutional loophole is not a relic; it is the legal engine of a modern labor system.
+The constitutional loophole is not a relic; it is the legal engine of a modern labor system that renders incarcerated people, in the words of one Michigan prisoner, "a slave to the economic serving of the state."

 The Commissary Extraction Machine